Multibagger stock should have No Debt, High ROE and ROCE, Low PE Ratio, Future growth, Market leader, Ethical Management, Experience

-We all want to invest in multibagger stocks and there is nothing wrong with it but having a very high expectation can prove to be wrong.
+We all want to invest in multibagger stocks, and there is nothing wrong with it, but having a very high expectation can prove us wrong.

 You can see emails like this hit my inbox quite regularly.

-Maximum I would do if I find a multibagger stock is add it to our wealth building portfolio but then identifying those multi bagger is not easy and to be honest you don’t even need multibaggers.
+The maximum I would do if I find a multibagger stock is added it to our wealth-building portfolio but then identifying that multi-bagger is not easy, and to be honest; you don’t even need multi-baggers.

-If we continue invest 50k per month for an elongated period of time like 20 years and manage an average return of 18 to 20%, the investment amount will become 12 crores and if we do the same for 30 years, it will become 75+ Crores.
+If we continue to invest 50k per month for an elongated period like 20 years and manage an average return of 18 to 20%, the investment amount will become 12 crores, and if we do the same for 30 years, it will become 75+ Crores.